Saturday, November 23, 2013

 Incredible India: My Life's Greatest Challenge

-"It is not the applause nor the pat on the back that inspires me the most, but it is the simple appreciation that makes me feel special and valued.
-When the time is up, the next question would be what comes next?
+"It is not the applause nor the pat on the back that inspires me the most, but the simple appreciation makes me feel special and valued.
+When the time is up, the next question would be, what comes next?
 What is there waiting for me?... and it goes on..."

-It's been 8 months already since I arrived in Delhi and it's a great experience to live independently while doing the work that I love.
-There are days that excite me and some days that I need to calm down my senses.
-Those days when I traveled a long distance and enjoying the moment while on a holiday; those days when I traveled a long distance to do my duties and responsibilities.
+It's been 8 months since I arrived in Delhi, and it's a great experience to live independently while doing the work that I love.
+Some days excite me, and some days I need to calm my senses.
+Those days when I traveled a long distance and enjoyed the moment while on holiday; those days when I traveled a long distance to do my duties and responsibilities.

-My second trip back to India is challenging for me; this time I have to do my best even on a solitary journey.
+My second trip back to India was challenging; this time, I had to do my best even on a solitary journey.
 I rushed and slipped...
 I ran and fell...
 I moved on and got stuck.
-However, it was still a challenge despite the obstacles I have gone through.
-I never stopped, but I learned to move forward and realize that things aren't easy along the way of reaching the goals.
+However, it was still a challenge despite the obstacles I had gone through.
+I never stopped, but I learned to move forward and realize that reaching goals isn't easy.

-In my travels, I have gained lots of stories and insights that are memorable.
-Sometimes, it's not the place that puts a smile on my face, but it's the people that captivate my spirit.
+In my travels, I have gained many memorable stories and insights.
+Sometimes, it's not the place that puts a smile on my face, but the people captivate my spirit.
 I have learned to discover the beauty in every person I have interacted with and also from their inspiring stories that can be a source of wisdom.

 It is nice to have known some friends that are kind and cheerful.
-It is their helpful gestures that make my stay in India truly wonderful.
+It is their helpful gestures that make my stay in India genuinely remarkable.
 A heartwarming welcome from people is something I will cherish.
-They have shown great hospitality like no other in the world and that has made a lasting impression.
+They have shown great hospitality, which has made a lasting impression.

 I have met people from different places where I have served.
-Young and old, the fortunate and underprivileged, the yogis and meditators, and if still recognized, perhaps the Brahmins as well as the Sudras.
-They have made an impact in my life in the quest for understanding the nature of humanity and the world we live in.
+Young and old, the fortunate and underprivileged, the yogis and meditators, and if still recognized, perhaps the Brahmins and the Sudras.
+They have impacted my life in the quest to understand the nature of humanity and our world.

 Indian society couldn't be much favorable to some, but upon my observation, it could be a better place to live in and start making a good influence on others.
 A country that is truly diverse in many ways; the people, the culture, and the tradition.
-It is here where I have experienced the chaos in the city and where different major religions exist without much prejudice and conflict.
+Here, I have experienced the chaos in the city and where different major religions exist without much prejudice and conflict.

 What makes life challenging in India is to reach out to people and offer something for their own benefit.
 When the clock starts to wake me up in the dawn, it is a non-stop action towards the destination.
-It is the people that make you move and it is their spirituality that touches your soul.
-I talk and they listen... they discuss and I get more wisdom.
-It is the reciprocity of events that makes learning interesting.
+It is the people that make you move and their spirituality that touches your soul.
+I talk, and they listen... they discuss, and I get more wisdom.
+It is the reciprocity of events that makes learning enjoyable.

-When the spotlight is on and everyone is watching, nothing could be brighter when you see the smiles, hearing the laughter, feeling the positive emotions, and sensing the good energy of the people.
+When the spotlight is on and everyone is watching, nothing could be brighter when you see the smiles, hear the laughter, feel the positive emotions, and sense the good energy of the people.
 I feel special...I feel blessed.

-It is not the applause nor the pat on the back that inspires me the most, but it is the simple appreciation that makes me feel special and valued.
-When the time is up, the next question would be what comes next?
+It is not the applause or the pat on the back that inspires me the most, but the simple appreciation makes me feel unique and valued.
+When the time is up, the next question would be, what comes next?
 What is there waiting for me?... and it goes on...

-When life gets tough, it reminds me of the things I have achieved.
+When life gets tough, it reminds me of my achievements.
 Never to return...never to surrender...never to quit.
-Life is passing all the challenges and reaping the rewards thereafter.
-It's a game of life; you win some, you lose some.
-In the end, the battle remains and the journey continues.
+Life is passing all the challenges and reaping the rewards after that.
+It's a game of life; you win some, and you lose some.
+In the end, the battle remains, and the journey continues.

 © 2013 Del Cusay